|Downdraft -> vertical intake, sidedraft -> horizontal intake|

 |Float chamber with precise level control|

 Next to- or surrounding the funnel is a small area where enough fuel is stored to accomodate all possible operating conditions.
 This is mostly filled by a diaphragm pump driven by the petrol engine (see arrow in figure 1).
-There were also other supply methods, e.g., electric pumps or the
+There were also other supply methods, e.g., electric

 natural force of gravity if the fuel tank is installed above the engine.
 A constant amount of liquid is of great importance and is kept steady by a float-controlled-valve.

 Therefore, the small area is also called the 'float chamber'.